goooooouwa/writings/_posts/2017-12-08-how-to-implement-north-star-layout-in-css.md

 ---
 layout: post
-title: 'How to implement north star layout in css'
+title: How to implement north star layout in css
 category: coding
 tags: css
 ---